fretchen/YunTemp/README.md

 ## On the arduino

 If you would like to go beyond the simple simple simulation you can also install it on your Arduino Yun.
+This in the end what this whole program was built for at [SynQS](http://www.kip.uni-heidelberg.de/synqs/).
 Simply upload the file _YunPutAndGet.ino.with_bootloader.yun.hex_ onto the Yun.
 This tells the arduino how to handle the API calls and it implements a simple PID control.
 The typical hardware is: